rwieruch/blog_robinwieruch_content/git-essential-commands.md

 Before opening a PR, I usually follow these steps to checkout the branch, get all the updates to merge them with my own, get all the recent changes from the master branch too, and force push all the changes to the branch itself.

+Update the master branch to the recent changes:

 {{< highlight javascript >}}
-git pull --rebase origin master git checkout <branch>
+git pull --rebase origin master
+{{< /highlight >}}

+Checkout the branch:

+{{< highlight javascript >}}
+git checkout <branch>
+{{< /highlight >}}

+Pull rebase all recent changes from the branch:

+{{< highlight javascript >}}
 git pull --rebase origin <branch>
+{{< /highlight >}}

+Rebase all the changes from the recent master branch on top:

+{{< highlight javascript >}}
 git rebase master
+{{< /highlight >}}

+Force push all the changes to the remote branch:

+{{< highlight javascript >}}
 git push -f origin <branch>
 {{< /highlight >}}

 The branch is synced with changes from collaborators, my changes and changes from the master branch.
 Finally, when the branch is updated in the global repository, you can hit the Merge Pull Request button on GitHub.

+{{% chapter_header "Resolving Conflicts" "git-resolve-conflicts" %}}

+Sometimes, when you pull the recent changes from a global repository or when you rebase the master on a branch, you run into conflicts.
+Conflicts happen when Git cannot resolve multiple changes on the same file.
+That can happen more often than expected when collaborating with multiple people.

+For instance, imagine it happens for a `git rebase master` on your branch.
+The command line would indicate that it stopped the rebase and shows you the conflicting files.
+That's no reason to panic.
+You can open the indicated files and resolve the conflicts.
+In the file you should see the changes well separated: the changes from master (HEAD) and from your branch (usually the commit message).
+You have to decide which of both versions you want to take in order to resolve the problem.
+After you have resolved all conflicts, you can continue the rebase:

+{{< highlight javascript >}}
+git add .
+git rebase --continue
+{{< /highlight >}}

+If you run again into conflicts, you can resolve them and run the commands again.

 {{% chapter_header "Stashing" "git-stash" %}}